rcook/beginning-practical-haskell/q-and-a.md

 I was somewhat disappointed by some of these behaviours to be honest.
 However, I expect that this is roughly equivalent to how a C++ compiler would behave.
 If these special values, and other unrepresentable values, are important to the correct running of the program, the [`RealFloat`][realfloat] type class offers the full array of helper functions such as `isNaN` and `isInfinite` that you'd expect.

-# Q. Can I view the history of GHCi commands?
+# Can I view the history of GHCi commands?

 GHCi offers `:back`, `:forward`, `:trace`, `:history` commands.
 There is also the `~/.ghc/ghci_history` file that retains a log of your GHCi commands.